Skip to content

 2. Runs database migrations

-3. Builds and starts Rust backend (port 8080)
+3. Builds and starts the Rust backend on port 8080

 Verify: